Best Supplements for Energy and Fatigue: What Works in 2026

 Should I take a B vitamin complex for energy?

-B vitamins are involved in converting food into energy, but supplementing with a B complex only improves energy if you are deficient.
-Vitamin B12 deficiency is the most common energy-related B vitamin issue, particularly for vegans, vegetarians and older adults.
-Taking a broad-spectrum B complex as a general energy booster is unlikely to help if your B vitamin levels are already adequate.
-A blood test for B12 is a sensible starting point.
+B vitamins are needed to convert food into energy, but a B complex only improves energy if you are actually low in one or more of them.
+B12 deficiency is the most common energy-related B vitamin issue, especially for vegans, vegetarians and older adults.
+If your B vitamin levels are already adequate, a complex is unlikely to lift energy further.

 How long do energy supplements take to work?